TavernSMP/Velocity/README.md

 * Configurable value to disable translation for header and footer for Velocity to improve performance in plugins like TAB that do not need it.
-* Configurable minimum version value that allows users to block users on versions older than your desired minimum server version.
+* Configurable minimum version value that allows users to block users on versions older than your desired minimum server version (synchronizes with outdated pinger).
 * Fallback servers allow users to be sent to the least populated server, which will cycle for even distribution.
-* Configurable server brand and server pinger message.
+* Configurable server brand and server pinger message (outdated and fallback).
 * Configurable removal of unsigned message kick/disconnection events for plugins with improper compatibility.
 * Configurable deactivation of Forge inbound handshakes for servers that do not